akalenuk/wordsandbuttons/README.md

 # wordsandbuttons.online

-This is the source code for Words and Buttons Online — a growing collection of interactive tutorials, guides and quizzes about things generally considered boring.
+This is the source code for Words and Buttons Online — a growing collection of interactive tutorials, guides, and quizzes about things generally considered boring.
 Maths, software engineering, programming languages.

 See: http://wordsandbuttons.online/